Center for Engaged Learning

 How do I sign up?

-I'm a member, now what?
+I'm a member.
+Now what?

 • Complete both monthly forms in the state database runIPT.com

-I'm ready to exit, how do I do that?
+I'm ready to exit.
+How do I do that?

-• Have your Site Supervisor complete your End-of-Term Evaluation (UHEAN will give you the link)
+• Have your Site Supervisor complete your End-of-Term Evaluation

 More information: